What “No Single Supplement” Really Means (and Why It’s Not What You Think)

 What “No Single Supplement” Actually Means

-It’s not a discount on the room — it’s a marketing offer designed to attract independent travellers like you.
+It’s a discount on the room, and it’s a marketing offer designed to attract independent travellers like you.

 And it’s becoming more common, as operators realise that solo travel is one of the fastest-growing markets in the world.

-In reality, on a cruise or tour, you should only be paying extra for the room portion of the trip — not double for everything.
-Your meals, excursions, and inclusions are already costed per person, so there’s no reason to pay for two.
+In reality, on a tour, you should only be paying extra for the room portion of the trip — not double for everything.

 Unfortunately, I’ve seen cases where the cost is simply doubled, which is not fair or accurate.

-So when you see a “single supplement,” make sure it reflects only the room or cabin share cost — usually a portion or percentage, not the entire fare.
+So when you see a “single supplement,” make sure it reflects only the room share cost, usually a portion or percentage, not the entire fare.

-At the Solo Travel Collective, I work directly with trusted suppliers: cruises, tours, and small-group operators, who I can approach for no single supplement deals.
+At the Solo Travel Collective, we work directly with trusted suppliers: cruises, tours, and small-group operators, who I can approach for no single supplement deals.

-These are relationships built through my work as a travel agent and researcher, and they mean I can often secure offers that you wouldn’t be able to access by booking direct yourself.
+These relationships, built through my work as a travel agent and my history as a business consultant in the travel, tourism, and cruise industry, mean I can often secure offers you wouldn’t be able to access by booking yourself directly.

-It’s one of the biggest advantages of working through a travel professional who genuinely understands the solo market.
+It’s one of the biggest advantages of working through a travel professional who genuinely understands the solo travel market and how the travel industry works.

 That said, pricing behind the scenes can be complex.
-Operators negotiate with local suppliers and hotels in different ways, and that can affect how supplements are calculated.
+Tour operators negotiate with local suppliers and hotels in different ways, and that can affect how supplements are calculated.

-But understanding why it sometimes costs more — and who’s willing to meet you halfway — helps you make smarter, fairer choices.
+But understanding why it sometimes costs more and which travel and cruise brands are willing to meet you halfway helps you make smarter, fairer choices.

 Why It Feels Like a Penalty